 3. Rosetta Stone – 24 languages in detail

-Very few language learning apps for iPhone provide courses for multiple languages, that too in detail.
+Very few language learning apps for iPhones provide courses for multiple languages, and that too in detail.
 Rosetta Stone is one of those few great apps.

 Since pronunciation is a huge part of learning a language, the app also gives instant feedback on whether your pronunciation is correct, wrong, or needs a slight improvement.
 This app is meticulous!